Release date: June 4, 2020

 - The Orion Server 2017.3 and SolarWinds Failover Engine templates were replaced by Orion Server 2020.2 templates.
 Deprecated templates are still available in THWACK and legacy SAM installations running Orion Platform 2017.3 — 2019.4.

-SolarWinds recommends checking THWACK periodically for updates to SAM's out-of-the-box (OOTB) templates.
-Apart from AppInsight templates, SAM doesn't update templates automatically during upgrades to avoid overwriting custom changes you may have made.
+SolarWinds recommends checking THWACK periodically for updates to SAM application monitor templates.
+Apart from AppInsight templates, SAM doesn't update templates automatically during upgrades to avoid overwriting any custom changes.
 For details, see Import and export SAM templates.

 How to upgrade